Wildsong/ArcGIS_Python_Template/README.md

 # ArcGIS_Python_Template
-Example of how to set up a Python Toolbox for ESRI ArcGIS.
+Example of how to set up a Python Toolbox for ESRI ArcGIS Pro.

 Tested with ArcGIS Pro 2.8 / Python 3.7.10

 *2020-03-29 This project has been updated to work with either ArcGIS Desktop or ArcGIS Pro.*
-It was tested with ArcGIS Desktop 10.8 / Python 2.7

-**2021-07-07 I am not currently testing it with ArcGIS Desktop, but it *probably* still works with Desktop.**
+In former days I tested it with ArcGIS Desktop 10.8 / Python 2.7 It *probably* still works with Desktop.
+I no longer care.

 ## Overview